Test the Installation¶

 Test the Web Interfaces¶

-- Make sure the Source Interface is available, and that you can make a
+Make sure the Source Interface is available, and that you can make a submission.

-sudo service ntp restart.
+sudo systemctl restart systemd-timesyncd.
 Also check that your smartphone’s time is accurate and set to network time in its device settings.

 Once you’ve tested the installation and verified that everything is working, see How to Use SecureDrop.